 Every time you seek for fresh info you get distracted.
 The abandonment of the current task stalls your progress and you never achieve anything, you simply accumulate likes.

 How Can We Lower The Impact of Novelty-Seeking?
 What Can We Do About It?

 The good all-fashioned “be mindful about what you consume and how often you consume it” is rarely working as advice.
 It simply won’t cut it in our face-paced, highly connected world.
 Our craving for novelty is hardwired into our brains as described above.

 We need to do something more!

 Considering the countless threats coming along our desire for new things we need to do something drastic to prevent ourselves from becoming novelty-seeking zombies.

 A lot, but it’s not going to be easy.

 You see, we’re outnumbered.
 Tech is everywhere.
-And though tech is a good thing – it can literally save lives and stuff – in most cases, it comes with a lot of downsides.3 Especially if you’re trying to stay committed on a specific goal.
+And though tech is a good thing – it can literally save lives and stuff – in most cases, it comes with a lot of downsides.3 Especially if you’re trying to stay committed to a specific goal.

-Television, radio, the Internet, even neighborhood stores, are designed to keep us engaged and coming back for more.
+Television, radio, the Internet, and even neighborhood stores, are designed to keep us engaged and coming back for more.

 Take YouTube for example.
 Browsing this video-sharing platform can be endless.
 Smart AI is suggesting new content based on our previous experiences and videos autoplay.
 As soon as one video ends, the next begins.
 Probably they’ll soon disable the opportunity to stop the autoplay so they can make you stay a bit longer.